Yoga Nidra - finding relaxation between sleep and meditation

 Yoga Nidra - instructions & structure of a session

 If you are just starting out with yoga nidra, exercises are difficult to do alone.
-It is really helpful to be guided through the first sessions by a teacher - a voice that you can follow during your yogic sleep; also to avoid falling asleep properly.
+It is really helpful to be guided through the first sessions by a teacher - a voice that you can follow during your yogic sleep; also to avoid falling asleep.
 A Yoga Nidra exercise can then be based on these elements:

-• This is followed by a focus on breathing; this turns the senses from the outside to the inside.
+• This is followed by focus on breathingThis turns the senses from the outside to the inside.
 Breathing should not be changed or influenced here, but simply perceived.
 This leads to even deeper relaxation.

 • With awareness exercises emotional tension is now processed and balanced.

-• At the end of a session, a kind of anchoring takes place: the Sankalpa is repeated - the subconscious is particularly receptive due to the deep relaxation.
+• At the end of a session there is a kind of anchoringThe Sankalpa is repeated - the subconscious mind is particularly receptive due to the very deep relaxation.
 Step by step, you leave your yogic sleep and slowly return to your own mat.

 Many people who practise regularly are convinced that it helps the body and mind to regenerate better and sometimes even reprograms old patterns.
 Yoga Nidra is not dangerous - but if you don't have much experience with yoga and the like yourself, you should first practice it under professional guidance.
 The teacher's text, which is specifically geared towards the class, also allows Yoga Nidra to address individual issues and make the practice optimal for you.